center-for-threat-informed-defense/sightings_ecosystem/HOW_TO_RUN.md

 ## Notice

-Copyright 2021 MITRE.
+Copyright 2021, 2024 MITRE.
 Approved for public release.
-Document number XXXXX
+Document number(s) CT0022, CT0103.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at